Reverse Mortgage Eligibility

 - No. The minimum age is 62 years and there are no exceptions for disability or Social Security status.

 - Can a homeowner that has a mortgage still get a reverse mortgage loan?

 - Yes.
-Many people who obtain a reverse mortgage loan use it to pay off their exisiting mortgage and eliminate monthly mortgage payments.
+Many people who obtain a reverse mortgage loan use it to pay off their existing mortgage and eliminate monthly mortgage payments.1

 - Does every homeowner over age 62 qualify?

 - No. Many people who want a reverse mortgage loan may not have enough equity in their home to qualify or may not meet other eligibility requirements.